 5. Other properties you own

 As if all of the above information isn’t enough for bad actors to use against you, there is more.
-Once your personal information is found, it’s just another step to determine what other properties you own.
-All the information is now available again: when you got it, how much you paid, the size and layout and your signature.
+Once your personal information is found, it’s just another step to determining what other properties you own.
+All the data is now available again: when you got it, how much you paid, the size and layout and your signature.